HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 Pros and trade-offs

-Tenzo strengths
+Tenzo AI strengths

 • structured voice interviews with consistent reviewer artifacts